Curling Etiquette

 - Only clean footwear is allowed on the ice.
 Smoking, food and alcohol are prohibited in the ice area.

 - Payment of league fees is due once the organizers have finalized the fee amount, and this typically happens once the number of teams and the schedule is finalized for the season.
 The deadline for paying fees will be advertised through League Buddy.
-Teams who do not pay the complete team fee by the deadline will be levied an additional 4% late payment charge.
+Teams who do not pay the complete team fee by the deadline will be levied an additional 4% late payment charge on the total team amount, not just the unpaid portion.

 - The Apollo Curling Organizers reserve the right to ban / bar players from the league if they are found to be in violation of the rules, for non-payment of fees / dues, or for un-sportinglike conduct.